-This grant's goal is to accelerate the commercialization and innovation of advanced industry products and services by building capacity and workforce for the advanced industries ecosystem.
-This program aligns private industry and research institutions to create public goods for the development of the advanced industries in Colorado.
+This grant's goal is to accelerate the commercialization and innovation of advanced industry products and services by building infrastructure for the advanced industries ecosystem.
+This program aligns private industry and research institutions to create public resources for the development of the advanced industries in Colorado.
+This funding cannot be used to support an individual business' infrastructure needs.

 The Global Business Development (GBD) division administers this grant in partnership with Colorado’s advanced industry trade associations and the Economic Development Commission.

-A project or technology with a particular application may receive grant awards up to $500,000 unless the award cap is lifted.
 The award cap may be lifted for projects that impact more than one advanced industry.
-The advanced industries selected must correspond to the core technology of the project.
-Applicants should select no more than a primary industry and secondary industry.
+The advanced industries selected must correspond to the project's focus.
 To receive the full requested amount, all industries selected must support the application.

 - be registered with the Colorado Secretary of State and in Good Standing